ronaldprofile/trinca-challenge/README.md

 Technical challenge Frontend.
 Create a solution to manage random encounters, which involves a conversation circle and barbecues.

+## Coming soon :rocket:

+- Authentication with email and password
+- Own backend using Node JS and Prisma ORM

 ## Techs

 - React JS